CIS192/website/src/pages/basics/index.md

 As you can imagine, `6 + 8` gives us an `int`.
 But the `print()` function actually takes a `string` as input.
 Here we have a good example of casting, where Python will actually do some nice type inferring for us, to make us do less work than in a language like Java (boo).

-We can define strings similary, such as:
+We can define strings similarly:

 ```python
 message = "hello world"